LID Forest

 Find out more about the Tapia project from Planète Urgence and LID Forest

 The Planète Urgence and Lapland Ice Driving project aims to preserve these forests while supporting local communities.
 Activities include restoration of forest ecosystems, local economic development through agroforestry and environmental awareness in schools.
-The objective is to sustainably manage 4,000 ha of forests and reforest 2,330 ha by 2025, while increasing community income and integrating women into decision-making processes.
-This project is an example of a fruitful collaboration between international and local organisations, and communities for environmental preservation and sustainable economic development.

 Thanks to the contributions of Lapland Ice Driving and those of our customers, this project has enabled the planting of 10,000 trees each year, which helps absorb more than 800 tonnes of CO2.